shanmukhkoya/insightsynth/README.md

-absolutely!
+Absolutely!
 Below is a detailed and professional `README.md` tailored to your current project — **InsightSynth** — based on everything you’ve built and discussed so far.
 It’s structured for GitHub, explains the **what, why, and how**, and is great for portfolio value.

 ---

-### ✅ Final `README.md` for GitHub

 ```markdown
 # 🧠 InsightSynth — Lightweight GenAI Email Insight Extractor